June 1st, 2021

 Season cost estimates

-Registration fees are estimated to be $1300 but no more than $1500 for the upcoming season.
+Registration fees are estimated to be $1600 for the upcoming season.
 This includes ice costs, power skating, dry land.
 This does not include tournament costs, exhibition games, team wear and helmets.

 Athletes will require a team helmet with team name and color (cost will vary).
 Team wear including hoodies, jackets, warm up gear and practice jerseys as determined by teams at the start of season, (approx. $150 to $200 dollars depending on team consensus). *Team funding and sponsorship may offset some of these expenses.

-A $200-dollar jersey deposit cheque dated March 31st, 2022 will be collected by the Team Managers at the start of the season.
+A $200-dollar jersey deposit will be collected by the Team Managers at the start of the season.
 Cheques will be destroyed when jerseys are returned in good condition.

 There will be a cash call at the beginning of the season based on fundraising needs of each team (tournaments and apparel that the teams agree upon).